Firefox 4.ob10 Mac: The "Save Tabs?" does not appear when quitting FF

 Modified by nterr

-For anyone trying the options and setting Firefox to start with previous tabs rather than a Homepage see Startup, home page and download settings.
+For anyone trying the options and setting Firefox to start with previous tabs rather than a Homepage see Startup, home page, tabs, and download settings.
 Note the Knowledge Base article should, by default, provide the menu names used in your OS and version of Firefox. (clicking on the options with the + signs will display the others - some of the menu names will differ in say Windows compared with Linux.)

 This discussion started because of changes introduced with Firefox 4.
 The method nterr is using means that a set of default Home Pages is not set.
 Prior to Firefox 4 Homepages may be set and there was still the option, by default, to restart on previous tabs and Windows by making a choice on an explicit question asked on closedown.